 Originating in social work, the term “strengths-based” refers to methods and practices that emphasize a family’s assets or existing strengths that support their students’ success.
 At its core, these methods assume two things about families.
 First, families want what is best for their children’s development.
 Second, families have many resources, knowledge, and other assets in their locale that positively impact their children’s learning.

-Rather than target deficits or gaps, strengths-based family engagement concentrates on empowering families to support their children.
+Rather than target deficits or gaps, strengths-based family engagement concentrates on empowering families to help their children.
 It encourages schools to reinforce and affirm what parents, caregivers, and guardians are already doing that helps students.
-Valuing a family as equal partners in their child’s learning journey in turn deepens that family’s trust and respect for their school.
-As a result, families are encouraged to communicate and collaborate more readily with schools when a student struggles.
+Valuing a family as equal partners in their child’s learning journey in turn deepens that family’s trust and respect for their school, which makes for better communication and collaboration when their student struggles.

 Make it your own